 Results: We obtained a schedule prepared by the municipality of all MSAF expenditures for Fiscal Years 2015 and 2016.
-We identified three checks totaling \$5,425 for Fiscal Year 2015 that were expended for the above categories.
-We traced the cancelled checks to supporting documentation and determined that the Town did not expend an amount exceeding 30% of the annual grant for the above categories.
-The Town did not expend MSAF for any of the above categories for Fiscal Year 2016.
+We identified one expenditure for \$2,272 in Fiscal Year 2015 that was expended for the above categories.
+We identified four expenditures totaling \$2,446 in Fiscal Year 2016 that was expended for the above categories.
+We traced the expenditures to supporting documentation and determined that the Town did not expend an amount exceeding 30% of the annual grant for the above categories for either fiscal year.